Stabilizers of Ergodic Actions of Lattices and Commensurators: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank N.~Monod and C.~Houdayer for some helpful remarks on an initial draft of the paper, A.~Salehi~Golsefidy for pointing out the example of lattices and commensurators in algebraic groups over fields with positive characteristic, and R.~Tucker-Drob for allowing us to present an argument of his \cite{tuckerdrob} in the proof of Corollary \ref{C:howemoore}, which simplifies our approach in the non-torsion-free case.
+The authors would also like to thank the referees for many helpful remarks in ways to simplify the paper and improve its presentation.